-present in Acemoglu, Chernozhukov, and Yildiz (2009) and Kondor $(2011)^5$.
+In our model, private signals are used to interpret the implication of the public signals and different private signals induce distinct interpretations.
+A similar idea is present in Acemoglu, Chernozhukov, and Yildiz (2009) and Kondor (2011)5.
 These papers consider Bayesian models in which there is uncertainty about the state of nature and individuals have different priors or different private information that determines interpretation of public signals.

-Our paper complements this body of work: first, by offering a very simple and transparent example of a Bayesian environment with diverging opinions; second, by experimentally demonstrating the possibility of disagreement-and its persistence-in an environment with common priors; and third by testing the assumption of common knowledge of rationality.
+Our paper complements this body of work, first, by offering a very simple and transparent example of a Bayesian environment with diverging opinions, second, by experimentally demonstrating the possibility of disagreement-and its persistence-in an environment with common priors, and, third, by testing the assumption of common knowledge of rationality.
 The essential contribution is to demonstrate that persistence of disagreement in our experiment is due to failure of common knowledge of rationality.

-The theme of this paper is related to that of Cripps et al. (2008) and Sethi and Yildiz (2009).
-Cripps et al. (2008) provide conditions under which individuals who privately learn the value of a parameter will also learn it commonly.
+The theme of this paper is related to that of Cripps, Ely, Mailath, and Samuelson (2008) (CEMS) and Sethi and Yildiz (2009).
+CEMS provide conditions under which individuals who privately learn the value of a parameter will also learn it commonly.
 In a model with heterogeneous priors and private information, Sethi and Yildiz (2009) provide conditions under which private information is aggregated through repeated communication.

 In our model and experiment, the only source of disagreement is differential private information.
-An alternative reason for disagreement and its persistence might be a conflict of preferences among individuals, as in Santos-Pinto and Sobel (2005).
+An alternative reason for disagreement and its persistent might be a conflict of preferences among individuals as in Santos-Pinto and Sobel (2005).